cloudfoundry/docs-bosh/content/prefix-delegation-networks.md

 ### Network Interface Groups

-Since prefix delegation networks can only be attached as secondary networks, VMs need both a primary network (for BOSH management) and a prefix delegation network (for container addressing).
 The `nic_group` feature allows multiple networks to be bound to the same physical or virtual network interface card (NIC).

 More details on `nic_group` can be found in the [Network Interface Groups](network-interface-groups.md) documentation.